MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

   Countries were tagged by their **conflict phase** (pre-, active-, post-conflict).

 - **Cleaning steps included:**
-  - Removing irrelevant or non-solar data
+  - Removing irrelevant or non-solar data  for some datasets
   - Handling missing values (e.g., mean imputation)
   - Renaming columns for consistency
-  - Filtering for solar technologies only

 </details>